-In 1995, New Zealanders buried over three million tonnes of rubbish in landfills.
-As organic waste begins to break down it releases methane.
-Scientists have estimated that 36% of human-generated methane is released from landfills in this way.
-The methane is 21 times more effective in trapping heat in the atmosphere than carbon dioxide, contributing to global warming.
-Recycling instead of dumping rubbish, however, results in lower greenhouse gas emissions.
+Every year, New Zealanders send around 2.5 million tonnes of rubbish to landfills.
+As organic waste begins to break down, it releases methane.
+Over a century, methane is 34 times more effective in trapping heat in the atmosphere than carbon dioxide, contributing to global warming.
+Recycling instead of dumping rubbish results in lower greenhouse gas emissions.
 Less waste means less methane.
-In addition, carbon emissions are decreased when goods are made from recycled material rather than from scratch.
-Emissions are four to five times lower when products are made from recycled steel, copper, glass and paper, and up to 40 times lower for aluminium.
+In addition, carbon emissions are decreased when goods are made from recycled rather than from raw materials.
+Emissions are four to five times lower when products are made from recycled steel, copper, glass and paper, and up to 40 times lower when aluminium is used.

 Using this item

 Te Ara – The Encyclopedia of New Zealand